Iran nuclear deal: Breakout

 These provisions were intended to extend the "breakout time"—the interval during which Iran could prepare enough material for a single nuclear weapon—from two to three months to one year.
 (Note: Ali Vaez, the senior analyst on Iran at the International Crisis Group, notes that breakout time is not precisely measurable and is "estimated rather than calculated", depending on various assumptions and factors.
 Vaez notes, "Breakout estimates ... usually assume that an Iranian dash for the bomb would face none of the technical challenges that have plagued the program over the past decade.")
-Harvard University's Belfer Center for Science and International Affairs and Center for Arms Control and Non-Proliferation supported these estimates.
+The Belfer Center and Center for Arms Control and Non-Proliferation supported these estimates.
 By contrast, Alan J. Kuperman, coordinator of the Nuclear Proliferation Prevention Project at University of Texas at Austin, disagreed, arguing that the breakout time would be only three months.

 After ten years or more, the breakout time would gradually decrease.
 By the 15th year, U.S. officials said the breakout time would return to the status quo ante of a few months.
 The Belfer Center report stated: "Some contributors to this report believe that breakout time by year 15 could be comparable to what it is today—a few months—while others believe it could be reduced to a few weeks."